Harshupraity/To-doList/README.md

 # To-doList
-you can subject to it.
+you can add subjects to it.